katy gautsch / Head of school

 Kelsey has been a certified lifeguard for 15 years and a certified swim instructor or 7 years.
 Kelsey currently gives back to the community by volunteering as a mentor for the Circle Program and leading a Girl Scout troop in Rumney.
 Kelsey has been the camp instructor for the Junior Lego Camp, Lego Engineering Camp and Mindstorm at PSU for the past 3 summers.
 Working with children ages 7-13 she continues to develop her love of science through building and design and in turn, sharing that passion with children and adolescents.
 Kelsey has honed her love of “all things outdoors” over the years (hiking, swimming, snow shoeing etc) and is thrilled with the opportunity to expand her teaching into MVCS’s outdoor classrooms and beyond!

-mary doyle / assistant teacher (black bears), after-school program lead
+mary doyle / staff naturalist, after-school program lead

 Mary is passionate about helping children of all ages connect deeply to nature.
 Her own nature connection journey formally began in 1993 while studying at Tom Brown’s Tracker School.
 She was hooked and soon after continued her studies with Wilderness Awareness School and 8 Shields programs.

 Mary has worked as a classroom teacher and an environmental educator in public and private schools and nonprofit organizations for 15 years.
 She holds English, Psychology and secondary education degrees from Alma College and Central Michigan University and is a NH certified Language Arts teacher.
 She is currently working on her M.Ed. in Curriculum and Instruction from PSU.